airthingy/tensorflow-class-logistic-regression/README.md

 ```

 ## Train and Predict
 Add this code.
 This is practically same as the rain prediction problem.
-Except we run training for a longer number of epochs.
+Except we run training for a larger number of epochs.

 ```python
 with tf.Session() as sess: